Back to Blog

 File Paths (BEARDSHELL Chain)

-C:\ProgramData\Microsoft OneDrive\setup\Cache\SplashScreen.png
+C:\ProgramData\USOPublic\Data\User\EhStoreShell.dll C:\ProgramData\Microsoft OneDrive\setup\Cache\SplashScreen.png C:\Users\*\AppData\Local\Temp\Diagnostics\office.xml

 File Paths (NotDoor Chain)

-%APPDATA%\Microsoft\Outlook\VbaProject.OTM
+%APPDATA%\Microsoft\Outlook\VbaProject.OTM %TEMP%\temp_email.msg

 Registry Keys (BEARDSHELL - COM Hijacking Persistence)